Frequently Asked Questions

 What resources will be offered before and during the course?

-All participants will have access to a brochure with abstracts of presentations one month before the course.
+All participants will have access to a file with abstracts of presentations one month before the course.
 After the course, participants will have access to selected presentation files from the course.
 Additionally, participants will have access to a group communication platform (WhatsApp) , where they will be able to interact with one another and uphold their network, during and after the on-site program.
-They will also have access to MB Alumni Resources on the website, free webinars, and other events.
+They will also have access to MB Alumni Resources on the website, free webinars, and other events after the program concludes.

 Who are the speakers and how much access will I have to them throughout the course?